network4dev/n4d/docs/networking/ip4.rst

   NAT: s=192.0.2.1->203.0.113.1, d=198.51.100.1
   IP: s=203.0.113.1, d=198.51.100.1, g=203.0.113.253, len 268, forward

-Dynamic One-to-many (1:N) Inside Source NAT
+Dynamic Many-to-one (N:1) Inside Source NAT
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This type of NAT is the most commonly deployed.
 Almost every consumer Internet connection has a LAN network for wired/wireless access.
 All hosts on this